 Our aim is to achieve, through the licensing process, a high standard of public safety and animal welfare and to prevent nuisance.
 To help ensure that this happens, the Council also imposes conditions/restrictions on licence holders which we enforce by inspection and investigation of complaints.
 We work closely with the Police, Fire Brigade, Building Control and Environmental Health Officers to ensure that public safety is maintained.

 The Council will investigate complaints against licensed premises.
-All complaints must be made in writing or by email.
+All complaints must be made in writing or by email or you can complete the online submission form.
 In the first instance, complainants will be encouraged to raise the complaint directly with the licensee or business concerned.
 The Council may initially arrange a mediation meeting to address, clarify and try to resolve the issues of concern.
 This process will not override the right of an Interested Party to ask the Council to consider their representation at a hearing, or for any licence holder to decline to participate in a mediation meeting.

 We have made the information on these web pages as comprehensive as possible.
 However, in attempting to simplify the law, certain requirements have been omitted.
 Full details of what you must do are in the relevant legislation.